Bilew/Attack-Detection-Using-Deep-learning-Techniques-in-Software-Defined-Networking/README.md

 # Attack-Detection Using Deep-learning in Software-Defined Networking
 # Overview
-This project aims to detect cyber attacks using deep learning techniques.
-By leveraging advanced Deep learning models, the system can identify potential threats in network traffic and security logs, providing real-time or near real-time protection.
+This project aims to detect cyber attacks using deep learning techniques in SDN.
+By leveraging advanced Deep learning models, the system can identify potential threats in network traffic and security logs.
+Software-Defined Networking (SDN) is an innovative approach to networking that separates the control plane from the data plane, allowing for more flexible and programmable network management.
+SDN enables network administrators to control and configure the network through software applications, rather than relying on traditional hardware-based configurations.
+This offers greater scalability, easier management, and the ability to dynamically adjust the network to changing demands.

+providing real-time or near real-time protection.
 # Attack Detection Using Deep Learning

 ## Overview